Filter by:

 June 14, 1805 - Lewis, Meriwether

-• while the men were engaged with the meat I took my Gun and espontoon and thought I would walk a few
+• about ten OClock this morning while the men were engaged with the meat I took my Gun and espontoon and thought I would walk a few miles and see where the rappids termineated above, and return to dinner.

 • June 14, 1805